rchari66/Blog-Source/content/post/onPrem-k8s-setup.md

 2. If we want deploy our services as a helm chart, we can deploy it via ansible playbook.
 Pls, note that we need to have helm available in master node to run `helm install <our-chart>`
 3. Deploy an agent pod with (mTLS cert), which can pull latest kubernetes spec files from remote server(ours) and deploys them in the cluster

 We can also copy kube.config file locally(from master node), then run `kubectl` or `helm` cmd direclty to deploy.

+Search for pre-existing roles(from galaxy.ansible.com) if any available to deploy kubernetes to on-premise

 Note: Based pros & cons we can conclude on one approach which suits best.